-In total 22 subjects were recorded in 180 sessions.
-In addition to laughter, subjects were asked to produce posed smiles, posed laughs2, and to speak for approximately 90 s in English and 90 s in their mother language.
+&lt;sup>2Posed laugh is the laugh produced by subjects when they are asked to laugh on demand for approximately 90 seconds in English and 90 seconds in their mother language.
 Multimodal recordings are synchronized and annotated in terms of laughter (spontaneous and posed) and speech.
 In total, there are 563 laughter episodes, 849 speech utterances, 51 posed laughter episodes, 67 speech-laughs episodes and 167 other vocalizations.
 The 2 audio streams, the video stream, the thermal camera stream and the annotation files can be viewed and downloaded (after an end user license agreement is signed) from http://mahnob-db.eu/laughter/.
-The database is described in detail in Section 3.
+The database is described in detail in section 3.

 The paper presents further baseline methods for audio-only, video-only, and audiovisual laughter-vs-speech discrimination.
 The audiovisual approach uses standard audio and visual features combined using feature-level fusion.
 This method represents a version of the approach proposed in [24].
-Results on the MAHNOB Laughter database show that the addition of visual information is beneficial when the audio signal is noisy (camera microphone), whereas in clean audio conditions (lapel microphone) the improvement is small.
+Results on the MAHNOB laughter database show that the addition of visual information is beneficial when the audio signal is noisy (camera microphone), whereas in clean audio conditions (lapel microphone) the improvement is small.

-We also present results for discrimination between voiced laughter, unvoiced laughter and speech.
-The distinction between voiced and unvoiced laughter is common and the differences between the two types have been studied by psychologists [37,14].
-Voiced laughter is a harmonically rich, vowel-like sound with a measurable periodicity in vocal fold vibration, whereas unvoiced laughter is a noisy exhalation through the nose or mouth and the vocal folds are not involved in the production of laughter.
-This is an important distinction since it has been shown that the two kinds of laughter have different functions in social interactions.
-Grammer and Eibl-Eibesfeldt [37] found that male interest was partly predicted by the number of voiced laughs produced by female partners, while the opposite does not hold [14].
+We also present results for discrimination between voiced laughter, un-voiced laughter and speech.
+The distinction between voiced and unvoiced laughter is common and the differences between the two types have been stud- ied by psychologists [37, 14].
+Voiced laughter is a harmonically rich, vowel- like sound with a measurable periodicity in vocal fold vibration, whereas unvoiced laughter is a noisy exhalation through the nose or mouth and the vocal folds are not involved in the production of laughter.
+This is an im- portant distinction since it has been shown that the two kinds of laughter have different functions in social interactions.
+Grammer and Eibl-Eibesfeldt

+[37] found that male interest was partly predicted by the number of voiced laughs produced by female partners, while the opposite does not hold [14].
 The latter study also demonstrated that voiced laughter usually elicited more positive evaluations than unvoiced laughter.
 It is also believed that voiced laughter is directly related to the experience of positive affect, whereas un-voiced laughter is used to negotiate social interactions [38].
 Finally, in a previous preliminary study [39] we have shown that voiced laughter is more correlated with amusing multimedia content, whereas unvoiced laughter is more correlated with less amusing content.

 Regarding the thermal images, we provide a baseline result in the task of discriminating between laughter and speech from still images.
 To this end, we do perform a fully automatic registration of the face following [40], define a region of interest heuristically to cover the whole mouth region, and compute a feature description for these image regions as in [41].
-We also provide publicly available versions of the code (in the form of Matlab-compiled executables) used for the face registration through our website.
+We also provide publicly available versions of the code (in the form of Matlab- compiled executables) used for the face registration through our website.